codeforpdx/PASS/docs/README.md

 http://localhost:5173/PASS/
 ```

+From here you can access Solid servers online.

 ## Running with a local server

-PASS includes some dev tools that allow you to run a SOLID pod on your local machine for testing.
+PASS includes some dev tools that allow you to run a SOLID pod on your local machine for testing instead of an online provider.
 To do so, you will need to edit the root `.env` file.

 1. Set the `VITE_SOLID_IDENTITY_PROVIDER_DEV` to `localhost:3000` (or whereever else you wish to host the server).
 You can find a premade example in `env_templates/dev.env`.